 \subsubsection{Long-Term Planning}

-In the demand layer, long-term planning decisions encompass a wide range of aspects, including sitting new load centers, procuring clean energy, deploying DER facilities, developing infrastructure (such as electric vehicle charging stations), improving energy efficiency, and more.
+In the demand layer, long-term planning decisions include sitting new load centers, procuring clean energy, deploying DER facilities and infrastructure (such as electric vehicle charging stations), improving energy efficiency, and more.

 \textbf{1) Sitting New Load Centers}.
-Deciding the optimal location for new large load centers, such as energy-intensive factories or data centers, is a key issue in reducing carbon emissions for both the grid and the loads.
-Generally, sitting a load center in proximity to a renewable generator enables on-site utilization of clean energy and ensures a direct supply of clean power to the load center.
-In \cite{6298199}, an optimization-based framework is proposed to minimize load center costs while considering carbon footprint reduction goals, renewable energy characteristics, policies, utility tariffs, and energy storage devices.
-However, the process of siting new load centers is a multifaceted problem that entails considerations such as cost-profit analysis, power grid configuration, social impacts, and carbon emissions.
+Deciding the optimal location for new large load centers, such as energy-intensive factories or data centers, is a key issue in reducing carbon emissions for both the grid and the load.
+Generally, sitting a load center in proximity to renewable generators enables on-site utilization of clean energy and ensures a direct supply of clean power to the load.
+In \cite{6298199}, an optimization-based framework is proposed to minimize load center costs while considering carbon footprint reduction goals, renewable energy characteristics, and energy storage devices.
+The process of siting new load centers is a multifaceted problem that entails various considerations such as cost-profit analysis, power grid configuration, social impacts, and carbon emissions.

 \textbf{2) Clean Energy Purchase}.
-As discussed in Section \ref{sec:marketbase}, many large consumers purchase clean electricity from renewable energy suppliers, enabling them to report reductions in carbon emissions.
-Specific measures encompass purchasing renewable energy certificates (RECs), entering into power purchase agreements (PPAs), implementing 100\% annual matching, or achieving 24/7 carbon-free energy matching, etc. There are a number of papers \cite{pepper2022our,miller2020beyond} proposing the paths to achieve the goal of 24/7 renewable energy.
+As discussed in Section \ref{sec:marketbase}, many large consumers purchase clean electricity from renewable energy suppliers, enabling them to report carbon emission reduction.
+Specific measures encompass purchasing renewable energy certificates (RECs), power purchase agreements (PPAs), implementing 24/7 carbon-free energy matching, etc. There are a number of studies \cite{pepper2022our,miller2020beyond} proposing the strategies to achieve the goal of 24/7 renewable energy.
 Nevertheless, it is necessary to evaluate the \emph{physical deliverability} of clean energy purchases and incorporate it into the planning schemes.